-City Opera Vancouver gave three performances of the Lost Operas of Mozart last weekend, a two-hour production bringing together three works left unfinished by the composer: Lo sposo deluso, L’oca del Cairo and Zaide.
+City Opera Vancouver gave three performances of the Lost Operas of Mozart in Oct 2016, a two-hour production bringing together three works left unfinished by the composer: Lo sposo deluso, L’oca del Cairo and Zaide.

 The result was broadly successful.
 Lo sposo deluso and L’oca del Cairo contain only the beginnings of a musical composition (Mozart composed just five numbers for the former), but the plot manages to hold both works together in a coherent whole.
 This is helped by the comedic aspects of the two fragments and the transition scenes involving the impresario, which taken together form act I of the Lost Operas.